torch/torch7/doc/file.md

 These methods return the number of elements actually written.

-In case of read error, these methods will call the `Lua` error function using the default [pedantic](#torch.File.pedantic) option, or stay quiet with the [quiet](#torch.File.quiet) option.
+In case of write error, these methods will call the `Lua` error function using the default [pedantic](#torch.File.pedantic) option, or stay quiet with the [quiet](#torch.File.quiet) option.
 In the latter case, one can check if an error occurred with [hasError()](#torch.File.hasError).